leonadsouza/database/non-cdb-database-in-exacs/introduction/introduction.md

 **Workshop Objectives**

-In this workshop, you will learn how to:
+In this workshop, you will learn:
 * How to create a custom Database Software Image using OCI Console.
 * How to create a DB Home using custom Database Software Image using OCI Console.
 * How to create a non-container database in ExaDB-D using the dbaascli utility.